Afcon 2019: Cisse- It’s not my decision for Mane to take second penalty | Goal.com

 However, Mane doubled his side’s lead after Ismaila Sarr had opened the scoring and he made amends for his earlier penalty miss when he completed his brace from the spot to help the West Africans progress to the knockout stage of the competition after finishing second in Group C behind Algeria.

-Cisse explained that the 27-year-old is charged with the responsibility of taking spot-kick for his side but after missing his effort earlier, he was against the forward taking the second penalty.
+Cisse explained that the 27-year-old is charged with the responsibility of taking spot-kicks for his side but after Mane missed his first effort, he was against the forward taking the second penalty.

 “What’s important is that [Mane] wanted to take his responsibility on this second penalty, he was right, I decided that he shouldn’t take it,” Cisse told Goal.